How Much Does Geofencing Cost? | Geofencing Price Breakdown

 What is geofencing?

 Your business sets up a perimeter around a specific location.
 Many businesses choose to set up a geofence around their store.
-When users enter or exit the invisible fence, it triggers a customer interaction, like a coupon or special deal.
+When users enter or exit the invisible fence, they either receive a notification (like a text message) or get added to a remarketing audience.

-These customer interactions can vary.
-You can send notifications in your app, text messages, present targeted ads on social media, or deliver location-based marketing.
+You can send notifications in your app, text messages, present targeted ads on social media, apps, and websites, or deliver location-based marketing.
 It’s up to you to decide which avenue will reach your audience best.

 Geofencing uses online tactics to get people to visit your physical location — and it’s a great way to build brand awareness and retain customer loyalty.